How many sales enablement tools is your sales team using right now?

 “Sales enablement tools used to be limited to a CRM system,” writes David Brock, author of The Sales Manager Survival Guide.
 “Now we have content management systems, marketing automation, email, social selling, research tools, account planning, call planning, e-learning, territory management and on and on.
 It’s not unusual to see sales stacks exceeding $10,000 per year per person—all tools oriented to helping salespeople.”

 The intentions are good: organizations want to help salespeople sell by removing barriers that get in the way.
 But research shows that those tools become a barrier to productivity and a drain on resources when there are too many to juggle.
-In fact, three in four salespeople feel having more tools makes their jobs more complex, according to results from a Gartner survey.
+In fact, 70% of reps feel that their sales processes are becoming more complex, not less.

 Make sure you’re helping, not hurting, your salespeople